The Arab America Ambassadors for the Month of December

 Ivey Noojin is a junior at Middlebury College majoring in Spanish and Arabic.
 She is currently spending the year studying journalism at The George Washington University.
 Ivey originally became interested in the Middle East in middle school, but there were no programs available at her school in South Carolina to study the region.
 However, when she got to college, she remedied that fact and has been studying the region and the language since her first year.
 Ivey is an intern at Arab America because she wants to promote a better relationship and understanding between Arabs and people of the United States.
 She is especially interested in how this country’s intervention in the Middle East has shaped the society in the region.
 She hopes to travel the world and investigate issues within different societies to highlight the marginalized voices of the many.

-Ivey was one of the main contributors to Arab America during the month of October.
-She was one of the interns who managed the social media in addition to posting events.
-Moreover, she wrote many articles on various topics such as Arab Americans and Muslims for Pittsburgh, Arab American Women Making an Impact: Maha Freij, Beautiful Arabic Phrases That Don’t Make Sense in English.
+Ivey was one of the main contributors to Arab America during the month of December.
+She was one of the interns who managed the social media in addition to posting events and strengthening the database.
+Moreover, Ivey wrote many articles on various topics such as Senate Passes bill Aimed to End Unconstitutional Yemen War, How College Students in the U.S. are helping the Arabic Language Survive, The Impact of Social Media in the Arab World, The Question of BDS and Its Counterpart in Congress and Texas

 Amy Hensler is a junior at Virginia Tech majoring in Political Science with minors in Arabic, Middle Eastern Studies, and History.
 Amy first fell in love with the Arabic language during her freshman year of college after discovering its beauty and complexity.
 She decided to take her love for the language even further by studying Middle Eastern studies with the hope of becoming even closer to the culture.
 Amy has studied abroad in Oman at the University of Nizwa and hopes to continue exposing herself to the Arab culture by traveling all around the Middle East after graduation.

 Amy decided to intern at Arab America because she believes it is important to facilitate the bridge between Arabs and Americans in order to create a more accepting environment for all.
-Amy too worked diligently on posting events of the website and managing social media.’
-More importantly, Amy authored two articles for the month of October: Trump Scapegoats Arabs in Migrant Crisis, and Do Arab Women Have Rights?
-Tunisia’s Fight for Gender Equality.
+Amy too worked diligently on posting events of the website, managing social media, and doing research about the Arab American community in LA.
+More importantly, Amy authored 3 articles for the month of December: The Tahini: The Secret Arab Paste You Must Keep Eating This Season, Knowing Arabic Leading to Many Exciting Careers.

 Blanche Shaheen is an accomplished Arab American woman and former network television host and reporter in both entertainment and news.
 Among the programs she worked on were; “View from the Bay,” “Video I” on PBS, “Tech Live,” “Check Please,” NPR radio, and numerous news and political programs for Link Media.
 In 2010, Shaheen switched to hosting her own cooking show, sharing heirloom Arab dishes and recipes preserved by her mother and grandmother.
 She has a program on YouTube titled “Feast in the Middle East”, and is also a part-time fitness instructor and model; she shares nutritional tips and provides healthy recipes.
 In addition to raising a family, she gives cooking demonstrations at Draeger’s Markets and the Fancy Food Show in Northern California.

-As for the month of October, Blanche has contributed to Arab America some articles that demonstrated the richness of Arab cuisine.
+As for the month of December, Blanche has contributed to Arab America some articles that demonstrated the richness of Arab cuisine.
 She specializes in Arab cuisine of the Levant and beyond.
 You can check out her cooking video tutorials and cultural commentary on growing up Arab American here.
-Also, check out her two articles for the month of October, Is Your Olive Oil Fake?
-Here’s How to Find Out, and The Star Condiment of Tunisia: Harissa.
+Also, check out her 2 articles for the month of December,

 Christine Shahin is the daughter of first-generation Lebanese immigrants.
 She attributes her nearly 30 years of environmental, community, and human rights advocacy to her father, an Orthodox Christian priest who encouraged her to serve those less fortunate.
 Shahin was a part of a community effort to protect her rural NY Adirondack hamlet from a regional waste incinerator and landfill.
 She has served on numerous local, state, and national boards on environmental, labor, human rights, creation care, and youth empowerment with the disenfranchised.
 Shahin was an Official Delegate to the World Summit on Sustainable Development (WSSD) in Johannesburg South Africa in 2002.
 Today, she runs an all natural salon and is the author of the book, Natural Hair Coloring: How to use Henna and Other Pure Herbal Pigments for Chemical Free Beauty.